mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

 `kubectl get pods -o custom-columns=Pod_NAME:.metadata.name,IMAGE_VER:.spec.containers[*].image`{{execute}}

 Now, let's proceed with the update.
-We will add the `--record` flag to capture and record the history of the rollout: Type the below or click on it:
+We will add the `--record` flag to capture and record the history of the rollout: Type the below command:

 `kubectl set image deployment/nginx-deployment nginx=nginx:1.17 --record`{{execute}}

 Alternatively, you can achieve the same result by editing the deployment manifest either manually or using the `kubectl edit deployment DEPLOYMENT NAME`.
 The deployment will be opened in the default text editor (typically `vim`).
 Edit the  .spec.template.spec.containers[].image key's value by changing the image to `nginx:1.17` and saving the changes.
 As long as the manifest validates properly, the deployment will be updated in the cluster.

-Click on the Continue button to move on to the next step.